akshaysngupta/codeosoccer/README.txt

 Note:
 1)Competing against human opponent:

-First of all, it is important that you both select different team colours and build before proceeding.
+a)First of all, it is important that you both select different team colours b)Make the "usingDebugger" field "false" for both teams.
-Data(Team1.dll or Team2.dll file) of your teams is present in C:/Strategy/(blue/yellow) folder.
+Change it back to "true" when you are not competing against anyone. c)Now build the project. d)****Data(Team1.dll or Team2.dll file) of your teams is present in C:/Strategy/(blue/yellow) folder****.
 One of you just have to copy this file to other computer's corresponding folder and run the "Debugger.exe".
 Then click on STRATEGIES and click LINGO -> C++ for both teams. now you can click Start.

-2)Debugger will help you to see common parameters like position,velocity and angle of your bots and other parameters that you would like investigate.
+2)Debugger will help you to see common parameters like position,velocity and angle of your bots and other parameters that you would like investigate.****It will not work when competing against an opponent.****

 Happy Code-O-Soccer Guys
 Cheers